 Asbestos Assessment Report

-A report must be prepared by an accredited professional stating the date of the assessment and the individual responsible for conducting the assessment.
+A report (Asbestos Materials Report and Register) must be prepared by an accredited professional stating the date of the assessment and the individual responsible for conducting the assessment.
 If a risk assessment report was in existence of the time of conducting the new assessment, this report should be reviewed and an assessment of the new findings documented in detail.
-The report must also have a conclusion of the findings along with recommended control measures.
+The report (AMRR) must also have a conclusion of the findings along with recommended control measures.

 Who should be informed about an Asbestos Assessment?